The Healing Power of a Dog

 Why not?
 Because Sammie jumps up beside me, licks my face, and reminds me it’s time for breakfast.
-So I get up, feed us both, and stay out of my head long enough to begin to feel how nice it is to be walking my dog through the park - and how excited I still get to find Amazon packages waiting for me on my doorstep.
-Before I know it, my morning funk has disappeared and I’m living.
+So I get up, feed us both, and stay out of my head long enough to begin to feel how nice it is to be walking my dog through the park.
+Before I know it, my morning funk has disappeared and I’m simply living.
 That is Spirituality.

 This is not to say we should go through life without ever reflecting upon our experiences or ourselves, but to linger too long in a state of doubt, depression, fear, or sadness is not a healthy mode of being.
 Thank you, Sammie, for forcing me to remember that when I’m down.

 I'll leave you with an excerpt from one of Andrew Harvey’s memoirs, in which he recalls an elderly friend in Paris who had fallen into dark, lost times filled with suffering.
 She did, finally, resurrect herself because, well, here’s the quote…

 Her life did not change because she had a vision or met a master or suddenly fell in love with God.
 “I did not meet Jesus,” she used to say tartly, “I met a dog.”